About the Initiative

 About the Internship

-Each Aspire student may complete a professional internship.
+Each Aspire student may, but is not required to, complete a professional internship.
 Students may complete an internship in any location around the world, but the internship should meet the following requirements and be approved by the Head of Aspire prior to the student starting the internship.
 We recommend these criteria to help ensure Aspire students receive meaningful, professional work experience related to their career path.

 Qualified internships should be: